doctrine/doctrine-laminas-hydrator/docs/en/laminas-form.rst

 A Complete Example using Laminas\\Form
 ======================================

-Now that we understand how the hydrator works, let’s see how it integrates into the Laminas’ Form component.
-We are going to use a simple example with, once again, a BlogPost and a Tag entities.
-We will see how we can create the blog post, and being able to edit it.
+This documentation covers how the hydrator integrates into the Laminas Form component.
+This interaction will be exemplified using BlogPost and Tag entities.

 The Entities
 ------------

-First, let’s define the (simplified) entities, beginning with the BlogPost entity:
+The BlogPost entity:

 .. code:: php